dgrisham/wenv/README.rst

 ------------

 For now, the installation is manual -- fortunately, it's also relatively painless.
-The following steps (or variations on them) should get the job done:
+The following steps (or variations on them) should get the job done (note that you may want to store this repo somewhere permanent and symlink to its contents instead of copying to make updates easier):

 1. Clone this repository.
 2. Put the `wenv` file in a directory that's in your `PATH` (e.g.
     `$HOME/.local/bin`). `wenv` is a Zsh script that defines all of the relevant functionality.
 3. Create the directory `$XDG_CONFIG_HOME/wenv` (or `$HOME/.config/wenv`) and
-    put the `template` file there.
+    put the `template` file there and `extensions` directory there.
 Also, create a directory inside of that `wenv` directory called `wenvs`, which will store the wenv files for all of your projects.
 If you're in this repository, you can run the following lines to complete this step:

     .. code-block:: bash

+        export wenv_cfg="${XDG_CONFIG_HOME:-$HOME/.config}/wenv"
-        mkdir -p "${XDG_CONFIG_HOME:-$HOME/.config}/wenv/wenvs"
+        mkdir -p "$wenv_cfg/wenvs"
-        cp template "${XDG_CONFIG_HOME:-$HOME/.config}/wenv
+        ln -s <path-to-this-repo>/{template,extensions} "$wenv_cfg"

 4. In order for wenvs to work with `tmux`, the following line should be added to your `zshrc`: